 Workers compensation insurance provides settlements to injured workers, without regard to who was at fault in the accident, for lost work time and for medical and rehabilitiation services.
 It also provides death benefits to surviving spouses and dependents.

 Every state has their own laws governing the amount and duration of lost income benefits, the provision of medical and rehabilitation services and how the system is administered.
 For example, in most states there are rules and regulations that cover whether the worker or employer can select the doctor who treats the injuries and how disputes about benefits are resolved.

 Workers compensation insurance must be purchased as its own separate policy.
-Even though in-home business and business owners policies are offered as package policies, they don’t include coverage for workers’ injuries.
+Even though in-home business and business insurance in Naples, FL are offered as package policies, they don’t include coverage for workers’ injuries.